clarkware/iphone-rails-tutorial/README.md

 4. Xcode 3.2.2 is included in the full download of the iPhone SDK iPhone SDK 3.2.
 Verify that you're running Xcode version 3.2.2 by launching Xcode and using the <em>Xcode -> About Xcode</em> menu item.
 (You'll find Xcode under the <tt>/Developer/Applications</tt> directory.)

-We'll be running the iPhone app on the iPhone Simulator during the tutorial, so becoming a registered iPhone developer is not required.
-However, if you want to run your apps on your iPhone or iPod Touch device, you'll need to join Apple's iPhone Developer program.
+If you want to run your apps on your iPhone or iPod Touch device, you'll need to join Apple's iPhone Developer program.
 The program costs $99/year for individuals.

 New To iPhone Programming?
 --------------------------

 The workbook assumes you have a basic working knowledge of Objective-C and a general understanding of iPhone table view programming.
-If you're new to iPhone programming, here are some recommended resources to help you get started:
+Here are some recommended resources to help you get started:

 * [iPhone SDK Training](http://pragmaticstudio.com/iphone): A 3-day, hands-on iPhone programming course.